dickzhang/KKOpenGLEngine/README.md

-# learnopengl.com code repository
-Contains code samples for all chapters of Learn OpenGL and [https://learnopengl.com](https://learnopengl.com).

 ## Windows building
 All relevant libraries are found in /libs and all DLLs found in /dlls (pre-)compiled for Windows.
 The CMake script knows where to find the libraries so just run CMake script and generate project of choice.